SerratedSharp/CSharpWasmRecipes/README.md

 It is helpful to be familiar with the ecosystem of different libraries and frameworks that provide JS interop capability within .NET, so devs can recognize what documentation or tools are applicable to their environment.

 - .**NET 7, System.Runtime.InteropServices.JavaScript**: Many JS interop capabilities were implemented in .NET 6 and significantly expanded in .NET 7.
 We'll refer to examples leveraging this capability as simply ".NET 7".
 These are typically compatible with both Uno.Bootstrap.Wasm or Blazor.
-In some ways it is more restrictive than prior Uno WebASsembnlyRuntime because you cannot generate and execute arbitrary javascript on the fly nor interpolate javascript in C#, and requires more boilerplate code to accomplish similar tasks such as requiring two extra layers of instance method proxies for both the C# and JS layer (however techniques can mitigate the proliferation of these proxy methods).
+In some ways it is more restrictive than prior Uno WebAssemblyRuntime because you cannot generate and execute arbitrary javascript on the fly nor interpolate javascript in C#, and requires more boilerplate code to accomplish similar tasks such as requiring two extra layers of instance method proxies for both the C# and JS layer (however techniques can mitigate the proliferation of these proxy methods).
 Despite that, .NET 7's interop is a significant improvement:
-  - Prior approaches required JS objects or managed types to be explicitly marshaled which varied from to easy to impossible in difficulty depending on the scenario.
+  - Prior approaches required JS objects or managed types to be explicitly marshaled which varied from easy to impossible in difficulty depending on the scenario.
 Parameter fencing had to be carefully guarded for security, and managed types had to sometimes be manually pinned/unpinned.
 This is a short list that doesn't fully explore the complexities of implementing interop prior to .NET 7.
-  - .NET 7 has native support for JS and managed object handles on both sides of the interop layer, ensures references across the interop boundary are not garbage collected premeturely, and ensures function parameters cannot breakout of quotes/parameter contect.
+  - .NET 7 has native support for JS and managed object handles on both sides of the interop layer, ensures references across the interop boundary are not garbage collected prematurely, and ensures function parameters cannot break out of quotes/parameter contect.
 Exporting and importing methods is more straightforward and passing references originating from JS is simplified.  **Overall using .NET 7's \*.InteropServices.JavaScript is the preferred approach.**
 - **Uno.Foundation.WebAssemblyRuntime/Uno.Foundation.Interop**: This provides the majority of legacy interop capabilities for Uno.Bootstrap.Wasm prior to first class support for interop in .NET.
-The nuget package Uno.Foundation.Runtime.WebAssembly provides these capabilities, with the namespace Uno.Foundation.Interop containing most of the relevant types.
+The Nuget package Uno.Foundation.Runtime.WebAssembly provides these capabilities, with the namespace Uno.Foundation.Interop containing most of the relevant types.
 It is recommended to use .NET 7 capabilities instead where possible.
 Additionally, some capabilities such as InvokeJSWithInterop were only intended for internal Uno use, and within Uno's codebase migration to .NET 7 approaches can be observed.
 As such, most of my snippets for these approaches will be archived.
 - **Microsoft.JSInterop.IJSRuntime/JSRuntime**: Typically used by code specific to the Blazor framework.  *To my knowledge* this cannot be used in non-Blazor contexts such as Uno.Bootstrap.Wasm without hooks into the Host initialization that would typically instantiate and register the JSRuntime into the DI ServiceCollection.

 Additional Packages:
-- **Uno.Bootstrap.Wasm**: Tooling for compiling and packaging our .NET assembly as a WebAssembly/WASM pcakage, along with all the javascript necessary for loading(i.e. **bootstrap**ping) the WASM into the browser.
+- **Uno.Bootstrap.Wasm**: Tooling for compiling and packaging our .NET assembly as a WebAssembly/WASM package, along with all the javascript necessary for loading(i.e. **bootstrap**ping) the WASM into the browser.
 This is only intended for use in the root project which will be the entry point for the WebAssembly.
 Other class libraries/projects referenced do not need to reference this package.
 (Note, no relation to the Bootstrap CSS/JS frontend framework.)
 The name "Bootstrap" refers to similar terminology used for loading operating systems, as it "pulls itself up by its bootstraps".
 - **Uno.Wasm.Bootstrap.DevServer**: Provides a self-hosted HTTP server for serving static WASM files locally and supporting debugging browser link to enable breakpoints and stepping through C# code in the IDE while it is running as WASM inside the browser.
 This package is useful during local development, but would likely be eliminated when hosted in test/production, where you would likely package the WASM package and related javascript files to be served statically from a traditional web server.
 For example, I would include the WASM package as a subfolder of my ASP.NET MVC project's wwwroot to be served as static files.
 - **Uno.UI.WebAssembly**: At one time this package generated some javascript declarations that WebAssemblyRuntime was dependent on.
 For example, `WebAssemblyRuntime.InvokeAsync()` would fail at runtime if this package had not been included.
 At least since 8.* release, this package is no longer required for vanilla WASM projects.
 - **SerratedSharp.JSInteropHelpers**: A library of helper methods that I've used in my own interop implementations that reduces the amount of boilerplate code needed to call JS methods (both static and instance) from C#.
-This library is less refined as it is primarly used internally to support my own JS interop implementations, but it has been key in allowing me to implement large surface areas of JS library APIs quickly.
+This library is less refined as it is primarily used internally to support my own JS interop implementations, but it has been key in allowing me to implement large surface areas of JS library APIs quickly.
 I hope to refine this library for other JS interop/wrapper implementers to use in the future.
 Usage examples can be found within SerratedJQ implementation: https://github.com/SerratedSharp/SerratedJQ/blob/main/SerratedJQLibrary/SerratedJQ/Plain/JQueryPlainObject.cs

 > [!IMPORTANT]
 > There are some type names that exist in both WebAssemblyRuntime and System.Runtime.InteropService.Javascript, such as JSObject.
 Be mindful of what namespaces you have declared in `using`, or fully qualify, to avoid confusing compilation errors.
 A project can leverage both capabilities in different places, but should not mix them for a given C#/JS function/type mapping.